Texas is tackling a big change to the statewide flood planning system, and there is an opportunity for Texans to be a part of it.

 “While much has been done in the world of flood risk reduction, there hasn’t been anything done at this scale in the U.S. or perhaps even globally.”

 As part of that planning, TWDB is looking for members for the new regional flood planning groups (RFPG).
-Nominations for RFPG membership are due by July 2 and can be submitted online here.
+Nominations for the RFPG membership have been extended and are now due by July 17 and can be submitted online here.

 Similarly, TWDB is looking for political subdivisions such as counties, cities, districts, commissions or similar groups to serve as planning group sponsors.
 Applications can be submitted and more information can be found online here.